 - Encourage them to get professional help by referring them to a therapist or other health professional specializing in eating disorders.

 - Offer encouragement for every step forward in treatment.
-It’s normal for people with anorexia to get discouraged when they don’t see immediate results from their efforts, so loved ones need to show support while they work on getting better.
+It’s normal for people with anorexia to get discouraged when they don’t see immediate results from their efforts, so loved ones need to show support while working on improving.

 - Help them schedule outings with others who know they have an eating disorder (this helps relieve isolation).